 Add-On to Your Pages — From collapsible text to an image carousel, you can freely add-on buttons and dividers to diversify your page’s set-up.

-Switch Out Themes — Google Sites currently provides six different themes.
+Switch Out Themes — Google Sites currently provides a dozen templates and themes to customize your website’s look and feel, whether you’re building websites for personal projects or a business.
 Each theme’s base colors and font style can be adjusted to your liking.

 Share the Load — Websites made via Google Website Builder can be shared with others to help with editing and website management.
 When sharing a website with another user, you can adjust their editing privileges such as limiting who can publish your website or who can add more people.
 Through the Share option, you can also adjust who can see your website after it gets published.

 Before publishing, hit the Preview button in the top bar.
 This button will be symbolized by an image with a laptop and phone.
 Take time to go through your website and check for typos or broken links, and if possible, you want to also put some time aside to check out your website via a mobile device.
-Studies have shown that Google’s search engine algorithms count whether or not your website is mobile device-friendly; having a website that doesn’t work well on mobile devices will push it down the search results.
+Studies have shown that Google Sites SEO benefits from mobile device-friendly designs, as Google’s search engine algorithms prioritize such features.
+A website that isn’t mobile-friendly can negatively impact Google Sites search engine optimization, pushing it lower in search results.

 Once you’ve finalized the details for your website, you’re now ready to publish!
 The only thing left to do is to create a custom URL for your website.
 Keep in mind that this custom URL will be attached after https://sites.google.com/view/.
 You can also make other adjustments such as obtaining a custom domain name, deciding who can see your website, whether or not public search engines can list your website and adding a Google Analytics ID if you want to track your website’s traffic.